 Fig. 16.
-Distribution of the number of photoelectrons collected over a single PMT cell.
+Distribution of the number of p.e collected over a single PMT cell.

-- observed when the fibre is positioned between the two dynodes as is in the experiment.
-The number - of photoelectrons was computed by fitting the charge distribution with the convolution of a gaussian - and a Poisson distribution for the signal and a gaussian distribution for the pedestal (Fig. 17) [8].
-The - maximum dispersion between the two dynodes of the same channel is of the order of 20% while the gain variation from channel to channel may reach a factor 3 (Fig. 18).
+- 2 Fine scans of the gain distribution and of the number of p.e collected inside a single channel are shown - on Fig. 15 and Fig. 16.
+They were obtained with a 1.0 mm fibre and a light intensity reduced to the single p.e level.
+A loss of p.e collection of the order of 6% is observed when the fibre is positioned between the two dynodes as is in the experiment.
+The number of p.e was computed by fitting the charge distribution with the convolution of a gaussian and a Poisson distribution for the signal and a gaussian distribution for the pedestal (Fig. 17) [8].
+The maximum dispersion between the two dynodes of the same channel is of the order of 20% while the gain variation from channel to channel may reach a factor 3 (Fig. 18).